Can the Bulgarian system be used for powerlifting?

 Beginners shouldn’t lift so heavy every day

-This is absolutely in agreement with the Bulgarian system.
-What I see many people claim is the Bulgarian system is at best a theoretical training day, not even a program and certainly not a system.
-The Bulgarian system as it was implemented in Bulgaria was not, as it’s often described on the interwebz, ”daily max AND BY THE GODS NOT A TRUE MAX BECAUSE THEN YOU DIE and a total of six singles” for beginners.
 The system starts with young athletes practicing the lifts for reps.
-As their skill improves more and more maximal attempts will be made (yes, even so called ”true maxes” – whatever that means) without any steadfast rules on an exact number of lifts every day.
+As their skill improve, more and more maximal attempts will be made (yes, even so called ”true maxes” – whatever that means) without any steadfast rules on an exact number of lifts every day.
 So no, what some people believe to be the Bulgarian system is not suited for beginners, the real Bulgarian system however is and certainly takes into account the age and level of the lifters.
 I’m strictly speaking about how the system was implemented in Bulgaria, how it looked in other countries utilizing the same principles I do not know.

 Special considerations for using a Bulgarian approach to powerlifting

 The facts remain, the weightlifters doing the Bulgarian system squat enormous weights.
 During the era of the press they pressed enormous weights.
-There’s simply no reason why someone focusing on squat, bench press and deadlifts wouldn’t be able to reach enormous weights if they were brought up with the same system.
+There’s simply no reason why someone focusing on squat, bench press and deadlift wouldn't be able to reach enormous weights if they were brought up with the same system.
 That is to say that they’re prepared properly in accordance with the system.
 The fundamental problem I see is one of knowledge – the lack of understanding the system but that’s not really a problem with the system itself… And it’s a topic for another day.

 Good luck.